Back to top

 1. What is your goal?

 • If your goal is to improve pollinator health, getting a hive is not the best way to help, despite what you may have heard in the news.
 Increasing the concentration of bees in your area could stress limited floral resources and spread disease.
-The best way to help pollinators is to plant bee-friendly pesticide-free plants or support organizations that conserve bee habitat.
-If this sounds like you, check out our pollinator planting resources.

 2. How is your health?

 • How is your eye sight?
 Spotting honey bee eggs is critical for diagnosing hive health.
 If you have poor eyesight, purchase black rite-cell foundation, which makes it easier to see eggs.
-Also, consider enlisting the help of a beekeeping buddy who can help you inspect your hive.
+Consider enlisting the help of a beekeeping buddy who can help you inspect your hive.
 Finally, you might want to buy a magnifying glass!

 3. Do you have time to keep bees?